JoubertLacerda/StackClass/README.md

 # StackClass
-simple program showing the use of the Stack class and basic understanding.
+simple program showing basic understanding the use of the Stack class.